We take our obligations to privacy seriously. Please read through the below and get in touch if you have any questions.

 - measuring the use of our websites and improving their content and accessibility;

-- measuring and understanding the effectiveness of advertising, and delivering relevant
+- measuring and understanding the effectiveness of advertising, and delivering relevant advertising to you;

-- Complying with legal and / or regulatory requirements;
+- complying with legal and / or regulatory requirements;

 If you contact us in some other way then we will only use your contact details to deal with your immediate enquiry.